 - Content Monetization Tools: YouTube Studio, Spotify for Podcasters, and Anchor track earnings and audience growth.

-By setting realistic goals and leveraging smart tools, women can unlock serious income potential in 2025.
+By setting realistic goals and leveraging smart tools, women can unlock serious income potential.
 Whether your goal is an extra $200/month to cover groceries or $2,000/month for early retirement, passive income can be a game-changer.

 Starting your passive income journey might feel overwhelming, but it doesn’t have to be.
 With the right steps and a clear plan, you can go from zero to earn your first $500 or $1,000 a month, even with a busy schedule.
 Whether you’re a stay-at-home mom, a full-time professional, or building a business, this roadmap will help you start strong.